 Reaching a reverse payment settlement is typically far more lucrative for a generic than defeating the patent in litigation.
 This fact substantially undermines the generic’s incentives to litigate infringement to a conclusion and makes it essential that post-settlement challenges be pursued by someone other than the generic firm.

 Both the rules of virtual per se illegality and legality generally attempt to resolve antitrust challenges to these agreements without inquiring into patent validity or infringement.
 Rules of presumptive illegality rest on the premise that a very high payment itself is a strong indicator of patent invalidity.
 By contrast, antitrust’s rule of reason typically requires inquiry into validity and infringement.
 If the patent is valid and infringed, then even a large payment for the full remaining life of the patent represents a wealth transfer but causes consumer harm only if the payment increases the pioneer’s costs and thus may increase its drug price.
 At the other extreme, a patent that is invalid or not infringed should invite immediate generic entry, and the delay imposed by the reverse payment settlement represents competitive harm equivalent to that of any naked market division agreement.
 However, the costs attending a rule of reason inquiry makes it appropriate to consider alternatives that might be available within patent law, which this essay explores.

 Hovenkamp, Herbert J., "Antitrust and Patent Law Analysis of Pharmaceutical Reverse Payment Settlements" (2011).
-Faculty Scholarship.
+Faculty Scholarship at Penn Carey Law.
 1861.

 Antitrust and Trade Regulation Commons, Economic Policy Commons, Food and Drug Law Commons, Intellectual Property Law Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Science and Technology Law Commons